Maid: British Isles

 Maids were once part of an elaborate hierarchy in great houses, where the retinue of servants stretched up to the housekeeper and butler, responsible for female and male employees respectively.
-It was the most common way that women could earn money, especially lower class women.
+It was the most common way that women could earn money, especially lower-class women.
 Domestic workers, particularly those low in the hierarchy, such as maids and footmen, were expected to remain unmarried while in service.
 They sometimes had their own section of rooms in the house, though they were often far away from the other rooms and more simply furnished than the rest of the house.

 In Victorian England, all middle-class families would have employed staff, but for most small households, this would be only one employee, the maid of all work.
 Some households employed maids-of-all-work as young as twelve in 19th-century England.
 They often worked from five in the morning until late in the evening on a wage of £6 to £9 per year.
 They typically only had one or two days off in a month.

 Historically, many maids suffered from prepatellar bursitis, an inflammation of the prepatellar bursa caused by long periods spent on the knees for purposes of scrubbing and fire-lighting, leading to the condition attracting the colloquial name of "housemaid's knee".

 As the end of the 19th century neared, the relationship between employer and servant changed.
 By the end of the nineteenth century, there was a decline in the demand for domestic staff entirely.

 Types

-George Clive and his family with an Indian maid, painted 1765.
+Tysoe Hancock and his family with an Indian maid, Clarinda, painted 1765 by Joshua Reynolds.
 As she appears to be caring for the child, she may be an aya.

 Maids traditionally have a fixed position in the hierarchy of the large households, and although there is overlap between definitions (dependent on the size of the household), the positions themselves would typically be rigidly adhered to.
 The usual classifications of maid in a large household are: